panoskouf/configz/README.md

-if you are just checking this out, see summon.sh to get an idea of the original location of each file
+if you are just checking this out, see summon.sh to get an idea of the original location for each file

 ### Useful Random Links
 - [elementary-tweaks](https://github.com/elementary-tweaks/elementary-tweaks)
 - [plank zoom effect](https://launchpad.net/~ricotz/+archive/ubuntu/docky)
 - [albert launcher](https://github.com/albertlauncher/albert)